Remembering Need For Speed II-SE and It’s Cars

 Need for Speed, also commonly known by its initials NFS, is a racing video game that was first released back in 1994 and since then, has gained immense popularity over the period of time.

-However, the version that become its claim to fame was the second edition, the NFS-II which was released in 1997.
+However, the version that became its claim to fame was the second edition, the NFS-II which was released in 1997.
 It was the first release that allowed multi-player gameplay in a split screen, in addition to a LAN, modem, or serial connection.
 The first NFS released in 1994 only allowed a two-player head-to-head racing mode, which required computers connected via modem.

 Related: Toyota Launches New GR Brand in Japan with Sportier Models